jsgoupil/quickbooks-sync/README.md

 10. `ConnectionErrorAsync` - An error happened with the Web Connector.
 11. `CloseConnectionAsync` - Closing the connection.
 Return a string to show to the user in the Web Connector.
 12. `OnExceptionAsync` - Called if any of your steps throw an exception.
 It would be a great time to log this exception for future debugging.
-13. `ProcessClientInformationAsync` - Called when the WebConnector first connect to the service.
+13. `ProcessClientInformationAsync` - Called when the Web Connector first connect to the service.
 It contains the information about the QuickBooks database.
 14. `GetCompanyFileAsync` - Indicates which company file to use on the client.
 By default, it uses the one currently opened.